Calvin R Howell, Professor and Director, TUNL and Duke FEL Lab

 Research Description:

 Professor Howell is the Director of the Triangle Universities Nuclear Laboratory (TUNL).
-His research interests are the quantum chromodynamics (QCD) description of nucleons and few-nucleon interactions, Big Bang and explosive nucleosynthesis, and applications of nuclear physics in biology, medicine and national security.
-His current research projects include: the studies of few-nucleon reaction dynamics, direct and indirect measurements of the neutron-neutron scattering length, photodisintegration of the deuteron and beryllium at energies relevant to astrophysics processes, and studies of the carbon and nitrogen accumulation and translocation in plants using short-lived radioactive isotopes and positron emission tomography.
+His research interests are the quantum chromodynamics (QCD) description of structure and reactions of few-nucleon systems, Big Bang and explosive nucleosynthesis, and applications of nuclear physics in biology, medicine and national security.
+His research includes: studies of few-nucleon reaction dynamics, measurements of the neutron-neutron scattering length, photodisintegration of 3He and the triton, and studies of the carbon and nitrogen accumulation and translocation in plants using short-lived radioactive isotopes and positron emission tomography.

 Areas of Interest: